 How medications help treat behavioral health and severe mental illness

-James Polo, MD, Chief Medical Officer, Carelon Behavioral Health, discusses best practices and future trends in treating behavioral health and severe mental illness with medications.
+Hossam Mahmoud, MD MPH, Regional Chief Medical Officer, Carelon Health, discusses best practices and future trends in treating behavioral health and severe mental illness with medications.

 Medications are effective in accelerating behavioral health therapy

-The combination of therapy and psychotropic medications, which are medications that affect the brain and how it works, has long been a standard and effective treatment in behavioral health.
-While medications alone do not cure mental illness, they can improve symptoms and make therapy more effective.1 As medications to treat behavioral health conditions become more targeted, their efficacy continues to improve.
+The combination of psychotherapy and psychotropic medications, which are medications that affect the brain and how it works, has long been a standard and effective treatment in behavioral health.
+While medications alone do not cure mental illness, they can improve symptoms and make therapy more effective .
+As medications to treat behavioral health conditions become more targeted, their effectiveness continues to improve.

-“The use of psychotropic medications to treat behavioral health conditions is very complex,” says James Polo, MD, Chief Medical Officer, Carelon Behavioral Health.
+“Treating behavioral health conditions with psychotropic medications can be a complex process,” says Hossam Mahmoud, MD MPH, Regional Chief Medical Officer, Carelon Health.
 “While medications play an important role in the treatment of psychiatric illnesses, they do not change the way an individual thinks or the circumstances of their life.
-Medications that treat depression, for example, help alleviate the physical symptoms of depression helping to improve the patient’s overall mood, but medications do not change the underlying cause that led to the patient’s depression.
-However, when medications improve the symptoms, the individual is more cognitively able to work on their illness.
-An individual can participate in more intensive psychotherapy, reframe their circumstances, and develop better coping skills to move forward with life.”
+Medications that treat depression, for example, help alleviate the mental, emotional and – at times - physical symptoms of depression helping to improve the patient’s overall mood, though medications do not change the underlying factors that led to the patient’s depression.
+However, when medications improve these symptoms, the individual is more cognitively able to work on their recovery.
+An individual can more actively participate in psychotherapy, reframe their thoughts about their circumstances, and develop better coping skills to move forward with life.”

-At the same time, providers need to be aware of the risk of overmedicating patients.
-Dr. Polo shares an example.
-“A classic overmedicating situation is medicating kids for attention deficit hyperactivity disorder (ADHD), without looking at the core issues.
-A child might have trouble focusing on a school subject they dislike but have no trouble playing a complex video game for hours at a time.
+At the same time, providers need to be aware of the risk of certain approaches to managing mental illness with medications.
+Dr. Mahmoud shares an example.
+“Overreliance on medications in treating kids with attention deficit hyperactivity disorder (ADHD), without looking at the core issues or factors that may be contributing to the symptoms, may produce suboptimal outcomes.
+For example, a child might have trouble focusing on a school subject they dislike but have no trouble playing a complex video game for hours at a time.
 In that case, the child needs to learn coping skills that will help them focus and concentrate on the required school subject they dislike, because medication is not going to make that subject more enjoyable.
 So, providers need to carefully assess the presenting complaint before jumping to the use of medication.
-Overmedicating patients can lead to a loss in their coping skill development.”
+Prescribing medications, without addressing psychosocial stressors or maladaptive skills, can lead to a loss in their coping skill development.”

 Medications are necessary to treat severe mental illness (SMI)

 Psychotropic medications play a necessary role in helping to treat individuals that are living with SMI.
-The medications offer substantial relief to individuals experiencing debilitating symptoms like hallucinations and cognitive distortions.2 “Individuals might be hearing and misinterpreting things, such as their TV talking to them.
-Medications help organize the mind in a way that counseling cannot, helping individuals have a better sense of reality.
-Some psychiatric symptoms are only treatable with medications,” says Dr. Polo.
+The medications offer substantial relief to individuals experiencing debilitating symptoms like hallucinations and cognitive distortions .
+“Individuals with psychotic conditions struggle with reality testing.
+They might be hearing things that are not present, misinterpreting things in their environment, or struggling to organize their thoughts or behaviors.
+Medications help address these symptoms and organize their thoughts in a way that counseling cannot, helping individuals have a better sense of reality.
+Some psychiatric symptoms are only treatable with medications,” says Dr. Mahmoud.

-Long-acting injectables (LAI) are an increasingly effective treatment for SMI, delivering patients consistent psychotropic medication lasting for extended periods of time.
-LAI treatment helps patients achieve treatment continuity, prevent relapses, and reduce functional impairment.3
+Long acting injectables (LAI) are an increasingly utilized and effective treatment for SMI, delivering patients consistent levels of antipsychotic medications lasting for extended periods of time.
+LAI treatment helps patients achieve treatment continuity, prevent relapses, and reduce functional impairment.

 LAI helps patients maintain treatment

 LAI helps address additional issues that providers face when treating patients experiencing SMI.
-“Individuals experiencing SMI are almost always averse to taking medications.
-Their reasons include fear of the unknown, previous adverse reactions, or not wanting to feel controlled,” explains Dr. Polo.
+“Individuals experiencing SMI are often averse to taking medications.
+Their reasons include the stigma associated with psychotropic medications, previous adverse reactions to medications, or not wanting to feel controlled,” explains Dr. Mahmoud.

-Dr. Polo emphasizes how LAI can help SMI patients who struggle to stay on their treatment plans.
-“A major goal in treatment is encouraging patient compliance.
-When patients achieve that goal, they recognize how helpful medications can be in helping them live their best lives, especially if they have experienced acute episodes requiring hospital admission for stabilization.”
+Dr. Mahmoud emphasizes how LAI can help SMI patients who struggle to adhere to their treatment plans.
+“A major focus in treatment is encouraging patient adherence, because that is necessary to achieve treatment goals, such as symptoms and functional improvement.
+This improvement itself is usually accompanied by improved insight, where patients recognize how helpful medications can be in their road to recovery and to live their best lives.”

 LAI helps prevent patient relapse

-LAI treatment has shown a significant decrease in patient relapse rates.4 Dr. Polo believes this is due to the ease of LAI medication regimens.
-“Long-acting injectables allow the provider to prescribe a medication that will remain active in the patient for weeks at a time.
-So, for the patient to maintain their medication regimen they only need to see their provider once a month rather than self-administering medication two or three times daily.
-Also, LAI treatment often has fewer side effects than oral medications.
-All these factors make LAI the easier option for patients in terms of compliance.
-And, when patients comply with LAIs, the treatment can help prevent patient decompensation and unnecessary repeat admissions.”
+LAI treatment has shown a significant decrease in patient relapse rates.
+Dr. Mahmoud believes this is due to the ease of LAI medication regimens.
+“Long acting injectables allow the provider to prescribe a form of the medication that will remain active for weeks at a time.
+There is also an ease for the patient.
+For the patient to maintain their medication regimen they only need to see their provider anytime from every month to every six months depending on the LAI, rather than self-administering a pill daily or even more than once a day.
+This makes LAI the easier option for patients in terms of adherence.
+And, when patients better adhere to their medications, the treatment can help prevent patient relapse and unnecessary repeat admissions.”

 Future trends in LAI for SMI